 across decades, late at night, the little shifting in a room's

-air profile comparable to a ghost's entrance if not quite
+air profile comparable to a ghost's entrance if not quiteequivalent.
+At work beyond the warehouse, everything

 else: droplets on navy felt, protection sensed in a system